enactjs/cli/docs/loading-existing-app.md

 * `npm run test` - Builds and executes any test spec files within the project.
 * `npm run lint `- Lints the project's JavaScript files according to the Enact ESLint configuration settings.
 * `npm run clean` - Deletes the **./dist** directory
+* `npm run license` - Outputs a list of licenses used by modules required by the project